mattszabo/angular-website/README.md

 # angular website

 My first look into web development.
 I jumped straight in using yeoman and began messing around with js, angular, and bootstrap.
+The todo list is saved to local storage for the browser, which persists between sessions.

 ## Install
 ```git clone https://github.com/wekilledit/angular-website.git .```